ZounMedia/dom-manipulation-basics/README.md

 - querySelectorAll --> returns all elements that match a specific CSS selector and returns them in an array → let elements = document.querySelectorAll(".myClass");

 ## Manipulating DOM elements

+HTML DOM elements can be manipulated in the browser in a couple of different ways:

 - Changing Content --> You can change the content of an element using innerHTML → element.innerHTML = "New Content";